everettprussak/SoccerWebsite/README.md

 ## Project Details

 1. Print/display records from your database/tables.
-- Records are displayed on html
+- Records are displayed on html (players, standings, etc.)

 2. Query for data/results with various parameters/filters
 - A query for top ten goal scorers.
 A query for team standings.